|Nutritional Guidelines (per serving)|

 In a large skillet, sauté onions in 1 tablespoon olive oil over medium heat for 5 minutes or until translucent.
 Reduce heat to medium-low and stir in balsamic vinegar, tomatoes, and salt and pepper to heat.
 Cook for another 3 to 4 minutes.

 In a large bowl, combine cooked pasta with spinach and tomato-onion mixture.
-Transfer to prepared casserole dish and spoon ricotta mixture on top and spread into an even layer.
+Transfer to the prepared casserole dish and spoon ricotta mixture on top and spread into an even layer.

 Evenly sprinkle breadcrumbs on top then drizzle with 1 tablespoon of olive oil.